RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 A. WEAK or NO SIGNAL:

 In the chromatogram below, the peaks are ill-defined and not much higher than background noise.
-This is characterized as “weak signal” or “no signal”.
+This is characterized as “weak signal” or “no signal.”

-As mentioned previously, DNA preparation is the first consideration.
-Contaminated templates, low DNA concentrations, unclean samples and mixed samples can cause this result.
-Also, the primer design and concentration weighs heavily in the success of the reaction.
+The most common poor result in sequencing is “weak” or “no” signal.
+DNA preparation is the first consideration.
+Contaminated templates, low DNA concentrations, unclean samples, and mixed samples can cause this result.
+The primer design and concentration also factor heavily in the success of the reaction.
 Some examples and suggestions follow:

 DNA is low concentration:

-almost always critical to use an analytical gel to estimate DNA concentration.
+Was the DNA concentration estimated from a gel?
+When sequencing PCR reactions, it is recommended to use an analytical gel to estimate DNA concentration.
 Gel elution of restriction fragments often must be measured the same way.
-Estimation by gel is difficult.
-It is good practice to have someone with sufficient experience do the estimation.
-Please be sure to run the gel on the same tube of DNA you are sending us; gel elution of fragments does not result in 100% recovery.
+Please be sure to run the gel on the same tube of DNA you are sending us.
+Gel elution of fragments does not result in 100% recovery.

 Primer concentration/design problems: